-MoDOT works with the HDR, Inc. to perform economic impact analyses for the state's transportation investments.
-The analyses are performed using a model called the Impact Analysis for Planning.
-The IMPLAN model results demonstrate a strong link between transportation investment and economic development.
+MoDOT works with the Economic Development Research Group to perform economic impact analyses for the state's transportation investments.
+The analyses are performed using a model called the Transportation Economic Development Impact System.
+The TREDIS model results demonstrate a strong link between transportation investment and economic development.